kid1194/erpnext_expenses/README.md

   - Modify the update notification settings
   - Check for update manually

-ℹ️ *Note: Plugin update functionality will only be enabled in the PRODUCTION stage*
+ℹ️ *Note: Module update functionality will only be enabled in the PRODUCTION stage*

 ---